MatijaKruljac/UITFCompletion/README.md

 # UITFCompletion

-UITFCompletion makes it easy to complete words or make tags of participants of group conversation in UITextField.
+UITFCompletion makes it easy to complete words or make tags of participants of group conversation for instance in UITextField like Facebook Messenger.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+This video shows example application in which collection and tag character is editable.

 ![alt text](https://github.com/MatijaKruljac/UITFCompletion/blob/master/uitf_example_video.gif?raw=true)